Teach Me

 There are delusional disorders that are “non-bizarre,” meaning they could occur in real life, and “bizarre,” meaning they could not.
 Some examples of delusional disorders include:

-Watch for these signs and symptoms of delusional disorders
+Signs and symptoms of delusional disorder

 The main symptom is the presence of delusion.
 This type of delusion can influence a person’s behavior.
 People with delusional disorders don’t see their beliefs as irrational or inaccurate even when others point this out.
 So, they don’t have a good sense of the problems created by their belief.